Best Dental Practices

 Even if you’ve found a dental practice that’s the cream of the crop, complete your homework by doing your own research regarding its cost.
 Is the rate within the general price range for other similar dental practices?
 In other words, is the price competitive or is it overpriced?

 Additionally, knowing what the current running rate is will help you in negotiating the price with the seller.
-Who knows, you might be able to get a bargain afterwards.
+Who knows, you might be able to get a bargain afterward.

 4. Dental Office Versus Dental Practice